Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 5/5/2022

 - Answer: The COVID-19 stimulus payments and the Unemployment Insurance Federal Pandemic Unemployment Compensation (FPUC) benefits will not affect AHCCCS eligibility.
 See the Arizona Department of Economic Service PEUC website for more information on how FPUC, Unemployment Insurance, and Pandemic Unemployment Assistance payments may affect Medicaid eligibility.

-- Answer: AHCCCS has requested various flexibilities to waive and/or modify certain Medicaid requirements under the 1135 and 1115 Waivers and the State Plan Amendment.
-CMS has begun to review and grant approval of these requests.
-As approval is granted, AHCCCS is making operational decisions regarding implementation, and tracking progress in the Status of AHCCCS Emergency Authority Requests document on this page.
+- Answer: AHCCCS has requested various flexibilities to waive and/or modify certain Medicaid requirements under 1135 and 1115 Waivers and State Plan Amendments.
+CMS has reviewed and granted approval of these requests.
+A full list of the status and end-date of each flexibility can be found here: Status of AHCCCS Emergency Authority Requests.

 - Answer: AHCCCS intends for the Executive Order to apply to all AHCCCS and/or Medicaid funded permanent supportive and transitional housing programs as well as services settings in which AHCCCS members pay for room and board such as BHRFs, assisted living facilities, and group homes.
 Residential stability is critical for members to comply with mandated stay at home orders.
 To this end, there should be no disruption of service or alteration of existing subsidies for persons residing in AHCCCS funded Permanent Supportive and Transitional Living programs for persons determined SMI.
 Similarly, these protections should be broadly applied to any service setting whereby AHCCCS members pay for room and board.